 Healthy Food Program

-The program's friendly staff will provide you with all the training materials, nutritional education, sample menus and easy recipe ideas needed to be successful.
-You choose from your own fruits, vegetables, meats, breads, cereals, rice, pasta and other grains - and prepare them as you wish.
-We will reimburse you for much of your food costs.
+The Healthy Food Program’s friendly staff will provide you with all the training materials, nutritional education, sample menus and easy recipe ideas needed to be successful.
+You choose from your own fruits, vegetables, meats, breads, cereals, rice, pasta and other grains—and prepare them as you wish.
+Then the food program will reimburse you for much of your food cost.

-- Child care must take place in the provider's own home.
+Child care must take place in the provider’s own home.
+At least one child in your care must live outside of your own home.

 The main responsibilities of participating child care providers include the following:

 - Providers are responsible for serving meals and snacks that meet USDA requirements.
-Illinois Action for Children staff will familiarize you with these requirements and help you get started.
+Healthy Food Program staff will familiarize you with these requirements and help you get started.

 - Providers need to keep daily records of which children are present for which meals, and what foods are served at each meal.
 This information is submitted on a monthly basis to Illinois Action for Children in order to claim reimbursement.

-- Providers will receive support visits at their homes from Illinois Action for Children's Child Nutrition Advocates about 3 times a year to review program requirements, provide additional training and help with any issues or questions that arise.
+- Providers will receive support visits at their homes from the Healthy Food Program’s Nutrition Advocates at least 3 times per year to review program requirements, provide additional training, and help with any issues or questions that arise.

+Providers are reimbursed per each child for a meal/snack served.
 There are several factors that determine the amount the provider will receive.
 There are two levels of reimbursement (called tiers).
-The amount received will depend on the 1) the reimbursement level for which a provider is eligible, 2) the number of children the provider cares for, and 3) the number and type of meals a provider serves throughout the month.
+The amount received will depend on 1) the reimbursement level for which a provider is eligible, 2) the number of children the provider cares for, and 3) the number and type of meals a provider serves throughout the month.

 Tarifas de Reembolso

 A maximum of 2 meals and 1 snack, or 2 snacks and 1 meal can be claimed for each child each day.
 Reimbursement example: A provider that is eligible for Tier I reimbursement rates who serves the children in her care lunch, dinner and a snack would be reimbursed over $5.00 per child per day.
-If he/she cares for 3 children, 21 days a month, the provider would receive $320.00 for that month to help cover the cost of serving nutritious meals to the children.
+If she/he cares for 3 children, 21 days a month, the provider would likely receive over $300.00 for that month to help cover the cost of serving nutritious meals to the children.
 (Remember this is just an example.
+Rates change yearly.
 Each situation will be different.)